podsklanova/CCMM2/examples/README.md

-# CCMM Examples
+# CCMM Examples (v1.1.0)

+**IMPORTANT NOTE** (7th November 2025): These examples were originally prepared against CCMM 1.0.0 and have now been ported to be updated for CCMM 1.1.0.
+Element ordering, property names, and/or cardinalities may differ; each example has to be revalidated.

 This branch contains **illustrative examples of CCMM XML**, created by converting source records from the Czech national “catch-all” repository of datasets:
 https://data.narodni-repozitar.cz/

-In addition, a model reference record in `examples/ccmm_sample.xml` illustrates both mandatory and optional elements defined by the CCMM model.
-It can be used for future JSON→XML conversions and documentation alignment.
+In addition, a model reference record in `examples/ccmm_sample.xml` illustrates both **mandatory and optional elements** defined by the **CCMM 1.1.0** model.
+It can be used for **future JSON→XML conversions**, **validation** and **documentation alignment**.
-The file `dataset-mini.xml` then provides a minimal valid CCMM dataset example showing only mandatory and profile-mandatory elements.
+The file `dataset-mini.xml` then provides a **minimal valid CCMM 1.1.0** dataset example showing only **mandatory** and **profile-mandatory** elements.

 ## What this is

-- A small collection of **example CCMM XML files** showing how real-world repository records can be represented in the CCMM profile.
+- A small collection of **example CCMM XML 1.1.0 files** showing how real-world repository records can be represented in the CCMM profile.
 - The examples are intentionally diverse and annotated via XML comments where useful.
 They are **not normative** and may highlight open modelling questions.
 - The file "dataset-mini.xml" is an example of a valid CCMM dataset containing only the minimal set of mandatory and conditionally mandatory elements.
-- The file "ccmm_sample.xml" serves as a model reference record based on the CCMM schema.
+- The file "ccmm_sample.xml" serves as a model reference record based on the CCMM schema (v1.1.0).
 It is a fictional example that includes both mandatory and optional dataset elements and can be used
 as a basis for future JSON→XML conversions and documentation consistency checks.

 ## Data source & conversion